aboutlo/async-memo-ize/README.md

 This library makes async function, aka Promises, first class citizen with memoization

 Use cases covered:
 1) An expensive function call (eg. API calls, intensive CPU calculations, etc)
+2) Simultaneous multiple calls are handled by a queue so that the expensive function is invoked once.
-2) Multiple nodejs instances with a centralized cache (eg. Redis)
+3) Multiple NodeJs instances with a centralized cache (eg. Redis)

 **Notice:** sync function can be used too